Mission Statement

 Titles not selected through the Program are obtained through the cooperation with other depositories via interlibrary loan.
 Documents requested by University patrons are located and borrowed from other depositories and libraries.
 Non-university patrons are referred to the South Georgia Regional Library for Interlibrary Loan.

 Depository publications are withdrawn and discarded in accordance with policies outlined on the Federal Depository Library Program website and the University of Georgia Regional Information for Federal Depository Libraries in Georgia site.
 Superseded documents are discarded as soon as updates or final versions are received.
-Exchange lists are compiled as necessary and sent to the Regional Depository.
+Documents being deaccessioned are listed in the ASERL Documents Database in order to be claimed by interested other depository libraries.
 Withdrawn items requested by other depositories in the state are shipped immediately, and those not requested are discarded after the deadline given by the Regional Depository.

 A. Criteria for weeding